 Preparation for Yajna

-- Starts with cleaning and purifying of Yajna sites.
+- It starts with cleaning and purifying Yajna sites.

 - Construction and Decoration of Mandap with flowers, fruits, vegetables, and more.

-- Placing of the square-shaped Agni Kund or vedi at the center of mandap embellished with symbolic designs.
+- Placing the square-shaped Agni Kund or Vedi at the center of the mandap embellished with symbolic designs.

 - Required around 6-7 kg blocks of wood for one Agni Kund.